mariyatom/Tic-Tac-Toe-Game/README.md

 We're going to let you tackle writing the real contents of `cellClicked(e)` yourself, but here are a few tips based on the pseudocode:

-- Create a variable for the clicked cell so i can do stuff with it
+- Create a variable for the clicked cell so I can do stuff with it

     We covered this one already with the `e.target`!